AlessioGr/payload-plugin-lexical/README.md

 - [ ] Fix internal collection search for internal link editor
 - [ ] Edit Upload Button
 - [ ] Improve design & UX of links.
 For example, clicking on the link button should open the link drawer immediately
-- [ ] lazy loading lexical editor to reduce load times. or maybe just the images?
+- [ ] (maybe?) lazy loading lexical editor to reduce load times. or maybe just the images?
-- [ ] New format/node: "highlight"/"mark"
+- [ ] New format/node: "highlight"/"mark" (WILL BE ADDED NATIVELY BY LEXICAL IN 0.7.8)
 - [x] Increase customizability & DX.
 Plugins should all be set in the config.
 Slash commands & Toolbar items should come from the same place.
 - [ ] Add ExcaliDraw
 - [ ] Take a closer look at AutoLink.
 Is it necessary and what does it do?